 Is Shade of the Morning Sun a novel or a short story collection?

 It is neither.
 Shade of the Morning Sun is a (constantly growing) collection of linked short stories, also known as a short story cycle or a novel in stories.
-Read more about this unique format here.
+This form is also sometimes called a composite novel, interrelated short stories and other terms.
+Read more about it here.

 Why do you publish the stories in non-chronological order?

-I like it that if I feel compelled to write a story from my characters’ youth, for example, building and expanding upon something we already know about them, then I can do that at any time.
-Or I can go back to the present, or perhaps even go and tell a future story.
-It’s a way of writing and creating a narrative universe that just has a strong personal appeal to me.
+Because if I feel like writing a story from, say, one of my characters’ youth, then I can do that at any time, even though there are already lots of stories about their older selves.
+Or I can choose any other point in their life to write about, depending on my inspiration, without the need to progress chronologically.
+It’s quite simply a way of writing and creating a narrative universe that has a strong personal appeal to me.

 Why do you publish stories on a website?

-The vision behind Shade of the Morning Sun is a big web of interrelated stories that link to each other – and can be read in any order, even though you likely get more out of reading them from the beginning.
-The vision is also that the collection is constantly growing – with past, present and perhaps even stories set in the future.
+The vision behind Shade of the Morning Sun is a big web of interrelated stories that link to each other – and can be read in any order, and from any POV.
+The vision is also that the collection is constantly growing – with past, present, and perhaps even stories set in the future continually being added.
+A dynamic website with filtering functions is therefore the best way to present these stories.

 Why don’t you sell the Shade stories to a magazine or publishing house?